tomaka/spec/src/blocks-authoring.md

 - Find the *best block* amongst that set using the **better block** algorithm described above.
 - Determine the next claimable Aura slot, next claimable Babe primary slot, and the next Babe claimable secondary slot of that block and private key combination.
 - Wait until one of these three slots, whichever comes first.
 TODO: explain how to convert to timestamp
-- Do a runtime call for `Core_initialize_block` using the state of the *best block* (see above), passing as parameter an *unsigned block header* with the following field values:
+- Do a runtime call for `Core_initialize_block` using the state of the *best block* (see above), passing as parameter a *block header* with the following field values:
   - *Parent_hash* must be equal to the hash of the *best block*.
   - *Block number* must be equal to the *block number* of the *best block* plus one.
   - *State root* must be all zeroes.